KennethEnevoldsen/asent/_sources/introduction.rst.txt

     .. tab-item:: Swedish

-         For Swedish we can add the :code:`asent_se_v1` to it, where :code:`no` indicates that it is the Norwegian pipeline and  :code:`v1` indicate that it is version 1.
+         For Swedish we can add the :code:`asent_se_v1` to it, where :code:`se` indicates that it is the Swedish pipeline and  :code:`v1` indicate that it is version 1.